hbroek/reken/documentation/developer-guide/chapter-4.md

 <input type="radio" name="gender" value="other" data-value="genderValue"/>
 ```

-When the user selects one of radio controls, the `genderValue` variable will be updated automatically with the `value` specified in the control, and changes to the variable will be represented by the appropriate radio control being checked.
+When the user selects one of the radio controls, the `genderValue` variable will be updated automatically with the `value` specified in the control, and changes to the variable will be represented by the appropriate radio control being checked.

 ### 4.3.7 type='checkbox'

 The checkbox input control can be bound in two ways.

-First, similar to the radio input control, the checkbox can work in concert with other checkbox input controls,  grouped together by the same `name` attribute (a set).
+First, similar to the radio input control, the checkbox can work in concert with other checkbox input controls grouped by the same `name` attribute (a set).
 The function of the checkbox controls is to have the user select zero, one, or more of the values.

 **Example:**
 ```html